 Self-driving cars.
 The autonomous vehicle market does not live by Tesla alone.
 Audi, Cadillac, Volvo, Toyota all implemented AI-based autopilots into their latest models with different complexity and success rate.
 Don’t expect that your new Audi A8 will manage the drive all by itself, but its AI will assist you on your trip and protect you during critical situations on the road.

 Efficient logistics.
 Advanced robotics and artificial intelligence create highly efficient logistics solutions in Amazon Robotics.
 Learning robots work in Amazon’s warehouses to find and transport items.
-They can work 24/7, don’t require light and provide faster and cheaper delivery.
+They can work 24/7, don’t require light, and provide faster and cheaper delivery.
 The technology is expected to spread to other big logistic companies in their quest for competitiveness.

 Peer-to-peer networks and AI working together.
 Advanced AI programs will soon be available even to small organizations due to the use of the collective power of joint PCs.
 Now, Facebook applies machine learning to provide its users with a better content match.
 Such technology requires vast amounts of data and serious power backup.
 Peer-to-peer makes AI technologies more accessible for not-so-giant companies and startups.

-AI and robotics penetrate our lives from different sides with a sometimes frightening speed.
+AI and robotics penetrate our lives from different sides with sometimes frightening speed.
 To amp up the stakes even higher, let’s read about some impressive and almost dreamlike projects that are now being developed or investigated.

 The Future Is Mindblowing

 The latest inventions and research relies greatly on AI and robotics.
 Perspectives are fantastic and sums invested in the AI projects are enormous.
-You can decide for yourself whether it’s worth money and efforts.
+You can decide for yourself whether it’s worth money and effort.

 Microsoft Wants to Save the Earth

 AI for Earth offers all cloud and AI tools developed by Microsoft to solve environmental problems.
-AI for Earth means grants, education and training on AI, investments in the best solutions – all in all, Microsoft is committing $50 million to this game-changing technology.
-Microsoft believes AI can help in protecting species on the verge of extinction, monitoring the health of farms, modeling water supply and predicting climate changes.
+AI for Earth means grants, education, and training on AI, investments in the best solutions – all in all, Microsoft is committing $50 million to this game-changing technology.
+Microsoft believes AI can help in protecting species on the verge of extinction, monitoring the health of farms, modeling water supply, and predicting climate changes.